 Radiologist School and College Program Overviews

 Radiologists are medical doctors who interpret diagnostic images, such as x-rays, to diagnose disease and injury.
-Radiologists may be consultants to other physicians or a patient's primary doctor.
+Radiologists may be primary care physicians or consultants to other physicians.
 Radiologists must graduate from medical school before pursuing a radiology specialty.

 A Doctor of Medicine (M.D.) is necessary for radiologist school residencies.
 Medical school application requires an undergraduate degree and MCAT scores.
 Residency programs use interview sessions to narrow down the competitive pool.
 In order to enroll in M.D. programs, students must have bachelor's degrees and extensive experience in pre-medicine subjects like biology and chemistry.